 In reality, there’s a lot of uncertainty around every number in your model:

 - The CPC could be anywhere from $0.80 – $1.60

 - Customer orders generally range from $10 – $180 ($100 was just an average)

-You ideally want a bit of breathing room — even if a few things don’t go according to plan, you still want to be able to hit your goals.
+You ideally want a bit of breathing room — even if a few things don’t go according to plan, you still want to be able to hit your goals (be careful with Big Hairy Audacious Goals).
 To do this, you need your model to account for **uncertainty**.

 Uncertainty with spreadsheets

 You can deal with uncertainty manually in a spreadsheet using “best-case”, “base-case”, and “worst-case” scenarios for each variable.

 This is very cumbersome, and adds a lot of complexity to your model — each input will have 3 separate cells, and each calculation will have 3 separate values — your spreadsheet will triple in size.

 It also only shows you specific best-case, base-case, and worst-case scenarios, which don’t tell you the specific likelihood of hitting a particular number.

 Uncertainty with standalone tools